shadergz/random-code/README.md

 A ramdom code collection used for SFW purposes

-## Codes that used aproximation methods
+## Codes that uses aproximation methods

 ### Square root with Newton method